shader-slang/slang/docs/user-guide/04-modules-and-access-control.md

 Slang used to not have support for access control, and all symbols were treated as having `public` visibility.
 To provide compatibility with existing code, the Slang compiler will detect if the module is written in the legacy language, and treat all symbols as `public` if so.

 A module is determined to be written in legacy language if all the following conditions are met:
-- The module is lacking `module` declaration at the begining.
+- The module is lacking `module` declaration at the beginning.
 - There is no use of `__include`.
 - There is no use of any visibility modifiers -- `public`, `private` or `internal`.